 In heart valve disease, one or more of the valves in the heart doesn't work properly.
 There are four heart valves.
 They keep blood flowing through the heart in the correct direction.
 Sometimes a valve doesn't open or close all the way.
 This can change how blood flows through the heart to the rest of the body.

-Your heart valve disease treatment depends on the heart valve affected and the type and severity of the valve disease.
-Sometimes heart valve disease requires surgery to repair or replace the heart valve.
+Heart valve disease treatment depends on the heart valve affected and the type and severity of the disease.
+Sometimes surgery is needed to repair or replace the heart valve.

-Some people with heart valve disease might not experience symptoms for many years.
-Signs and symptoms of heart valve disease may include:
+Some people with heart valve disease might not have symptoms for many years.
+When symptoms occur, they might include:

 When to see a doctor

 If you have symptoms of possible heart valve disease, make an appointment for a health checkup.
 You may be referred to a doctor trained in heart diseases, called a cardiologist.

 A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.

 Heart valve disease may include a narrowed valve, called valve stenosis.
 Sometimes, blood moves backward through a valve.
 This is called valve regurgitation.
 If the valve flaps bulge backward, the condition is called valve prolapse.